 The Counting of the Omer

 I found that statement interesting in light of all the Jubilee talk going on in the watching community.
-This post is from last fall, but has some Jubilee discussion: Does Yom Kippur 2017 Mark the Loud Trump of a Jubilee?
 I personally believe that the Jubilee will be prophetically fulfilled at the Second Coming, not at the rapture.
 However, Pentecost seems to be a type of shadow fulfillment of the Jubilee cycle every year with its’ 50 day count.

 Since the Feast of Firstfruits can vary by several days on the Hebrew calendar, Pentecost can also vary by several days.
 Firstfruits is determined by “the day after the Sabbath following Passover”.
 Seven full weeks later is Pentecost.
 Thus, the day of Pentecost is not easily determined until after Firstfruits has been established for that year.
 As we will see below, there is some variation in how the word “Sabbath” is applied in these day counts.